benc-uk/kube-workshop/06-frontend/readme.md

 ![architecture diagram](./diagram.png)

 Notice we have **two public IPs**, the `LoadBalancer` service type is not an instruction to Azure to deploy an entire Azure Load Balancer, instead it's used to create a new public IP and assign it to the single Azure Load Balancer (created by AKS) that sits in front of the cluster.
-We'll refine this later when we look at ingress
+We'll refine this later when we look at setting up an ingress.